mink0/pi-media-server/README.md

       sudo apt-get install -y docker docker-compose

-- Launch services in daemon mode:
+- Launch stack in daemon mode:

       docker-compose up -d

 Thats it!

 Check from your TV for new local media server available (like `raspberry:minidlna`).
-Got to `http://<server-ip>` to access available services and setup Jackett + [Rad|Lid|Son]arr to use your prefered trackers.
+Got to `http://<server-ip>` to access available services and setup Jackett + [Rad|Lid|Son]arr to use with your prefered trackers.

 If you add DNS records for `.*server.domain` -> `server-ip` all services will also be accessible using subdomains: